Best 30 MPH Electric Scooters (We Tested Them All)

 - Motors: Dual 48V 600W

-- Nominal Power: 1,200W
+- Nominal Power: 1200W

-- Peak Power: 2,136W
+- Peak Power: 2000W

 The Good:

-- Cheapest dual-motor electric scooter
+- Cheapest and most compact dual-motor electric scooter

-- The most ergonomic handgrips that we've ever tested
+- Most ergonomic handgrips I’ve tested

 - Low maintenance